AdaptiveThinking/osb-lbaas/README.md

 ---

-## Update Certifications
+## Update Certificates

-Update the certification and/or private key data for your LBaaS.
+Update the certificates and/or private key data for your LBaaS.

 ### Request